huangfeng/docs/data/api/ui.calendar_setvalue.md

 	sets a new value for the component

 @params:
-- date		string, object		a Date object or a string representing a date
+- date		string,object		a Date object or a string representing a date

 @example: